-Topics The first half of this text (through Chapter M [225]) is basically a course in matrix algebra, though the foundation of some more advanced ideas is also being laid in these early sections.
-Vectors are presented exclusively as column vectors (since we also have the typographic freedom to avoid the cost-cutting move of displaying column vectors inline as the transpose of row vectors), and linear combinations are presented very early.
+Topics The first half of this text (through Chapter M [198]) is basically a course in matrix algebra, though the foundation of some more advanced ideas is also being formed in these early sections.
+Vectors are presented exclusively as column vectors (since we also have the typographic freedom to avoid writing a column vector inline as the transpose of a row vector), and linear combinations are presented very early.
 Spans, null spaces and column spaces are also presented early, simply as sets, saving most of their vector space properties for later, so they are familiar objects before being scrutinized carefully.

 You cannot do everything early, so in particular matrix multiplication comes later than usual.
 However, with a definition built on linear combinations of column vectors, it should seem more natural than the usual definition using dot products of rows with columns.
 And this delay emphasizes that linear algebra is built upon vector addition and scalar multiplication.
 Of course, matrix inverses must wait for matrix multiplication, but this does not prevent nonsingular matrices from occurring sooner.
-Vector space properties are hinted at when vectors and matrices are first defined, but the notion of a vector space is saved for a more axiomatic treatment later.
+Vector space properties are hinted at when vector and matrix operations are first defined, but the notion of a vector space is saved for a more axiomatic treatment later.
 Once bases and dimension have been explored in the context of vector spaces, linear transformations and their matrix representations follow.
 The goal of the book is to go as far as canonical forms and matrix decompositions in the Core, with less central topics collected in a section of Topics.